 The Time Traveler team will be working to link these employee records through space and time by integrating them into the Keweenaw Time Traveler.
 These employee records contain addresses and family information that will help the student team to connect them at the household level with census and city directory records already in the Keweenaw Time Traveler.
 Once completed, users will be able to learn even more about how where miners lived and worked effected their life experiences.
 Digital images of the fully scanned employee cards will also be shared in the new Copper Mining Employee Card database on the MTU Archives’ Preservica-based platform much like the Copper Country Historical Images.
 We anticipate these new resources to be available to the public in early 2022.

-and Look for updates in this blog as the project moves forward!
+Look for updates in this blog as the project moves forward!
 Public programming will include a few “Night at the Archives” programs, when you will be invited to come in after hours to learn more about the data extraction process and see the employee cards in person.
 You can even transcribe some of the hand-written cards yourself!
 Our Facebook and Twitter accounts will also keep you up-to-date.
 Check out WJMN to see more.

 Principle investigators for this $240,014 grant are Sarah Fayen Scarlett (SS), Don Lafreniere (SS), and Lindsay Hiltunen (University Archivist).
 The CLIR grant program and its 2019 awards are made possible by funding from the Andrew W. Mellon Foundation.
 CLIR is an independent, nonprofit organization that forges strategies to enhance research, teaching, and learning environments in collaboration with libraries, cultural institutions, and communities of higher learning.
 To learn more, visit www.clir.org and follow them on Facebook and Twitter.